Contents

 I have, at least, managed to discover the cause of my issues being my recent installation of NMap for Windows which included OpenSSL libraries on the default windows search path.
 This caused XChat for Windows to bypass its default SSL subsystem for the OpenSSL provided by NMap.
 It also seems that some other people are also hair-pulling over OpenSSL and StartSSL’s certificates, so at least I can take comfort that I’m not alone.
 Removing NMap from my default PATH fixes it on my client for the moment, but I worry now about users on Linux-based systems using OpenSSL as their provider library causing the same problems until they specifically tell their IRC client to “ignore invalid certificates” which will open a huge security hole on their system allowing for MitM (Man in the Middle) attacks.

 Lucy is a prominent member of the WordPress, Ubuntu, WSL, and Snapcraft communities.
-She is a Microsoft MVP and also sits on the Ubuntu Membership Board.
+She currently sits on the Ubuntu Membership Board and is a former Microsoft MVP.

 Lucy is a prominent member of the WordPress, Ubuntu, WSL, and Snapcraft communities.
-She is a Microsoft MVP and also sits on the Ubuntu Membership Board.
+She currently sits on the Ubuntu Membership Board and is a former Microsoft MVP.